-Once you’ve signed your franchise agreement, the next step is to think about and look for the perfect location.
+Once you’ve signed your franchise agreement, the next step is to think about and look for the perfect commercial real estate location.

 COVID-19 has had a significant impact on the real estate market due to the unfortunate circumstances of businesses being forced to close their doors for good, making pricing extremely low for potential business owners.